src-d/lookout-sonarcheck-analyzer/README.md

 # [![Build Status](https://travis-ci.org/src-d/lookout-sonarcheck-analyzer.svg)](https://travis-ci.org/src-d/lookout-sonarcheck-analyzer) lookout analyzer: sonarcheck

-A [lookout](https://github.com/src-d/lookout/) analyzer implementation that uses bblfsh UAST and a [sonar-checks](https://github.com/bblfsh/sonar-checks).
+A [lookout](https://github.com/src-d/lookout/) analyzer implementation that uses bblfsh UAST and [sonar-checks](https://github.com/bblfsh/sonar-checks).

-_Disclamer: this is not official product, but only serves the purpose of testing the lookout._
+_Disclamer: this is not an official product, it only serves the purpose of testing lookout._

 # Example of utilization